tombh/deis-cookbook/README.md

 - `apt` - for managing Ubuntu PPAs
 - `sudo` - for managing /etc/sudoers.d
+- `rsyslog` - for configuring log routing and aggregation

 [Berkshelf](http://berkshelf.com) is used for managing cookbook dependencies.